sideria/An-Angle-in-Trigonometry/source/measurement-of-angles.rst

 or :math:`\angle O.`

 Each angle can be measured and there are different units for the measurement.
-In geometry, an angle always lie between :math:`0^{\circ}` and :math:`360^{\circ}` and negative angles are meaningless.
+In Geometry, an angle always lie between :math:`0^{\circ}` and :math:`360^{\circ}` and negative angles are meaningless.
 Measure of an angle is the smallest amount of rotation from the direction of one ray of the angle to the direction of the other.

 Angle in Trigonometry
 =====================
-Angles are more generalized in trigonometry.
+Angles are more generalized in Trigonometry.
 They can have positive or negative values.
-As was the case in gerometry, similarly angles are measured in trigonometry.
+As was the case in gerometry, similarly angles are measured in Trigonometry.
 The starting and ending positions of revolving rays are called initial side and terminal side respectively.
 The revolving half line is called the generating line or the radius vector.
 For example, if :math:`OA` and :math:`OB` are the initial and final position of the radius vector then angle